Demystifying Vegan Ingredients

 Mirin: Japanese cooking wine.
 Found in the Asian section and here’s a list of different brands.

 Miso: Japanese seasoning product made by fermenting rice, barley, and/or soybeans.
-What you get is a thick paste and can be used in sauces, dips, dressing, and soups.
+What you get is a thick paste that can be used in sauces, dips, dressing, and soups.
 It’s high in protein and rich in vitamins and nutrients.
-There are different varieties and most recipes will specify which one they recommend using for that particular recipe.
+There are different varieties and most recipes will specify which one is recommend for that particular recipe.
 Look for it in the refrigerated section with the tofu.
-I like Miso Master brand.
+I like Miso Master and Cold Mountain brands.

 Nutritional Yeast: Deactivated yeast that is great source of B-complex vitamins and low in saturated fat and sodium.
 It has a cheezy flavor that is great—almost needed—for cheezy sauces and mixes.
 You can add nutritional yeast to so many things for added nutrients because it blends in so easily and doesn’t have a weird taste.
 Sprinkle a little on popcorn—it’s pretty good.
 I like NOW brand, but you can find it in the bulk section of health food stores.